learn-co-curriculum/dsc-phase-4-choosing-a-dataset-v3/README.md

 The MovieLens dataset has explicit ratings, so achieving some sort of evaluation of your model is simple enough.
 But you should give some thought to the question of metrics.
 Since the rankings are ordinal, we know we can treat this like a regression problem.
 But when it comes to regression metrics there are several choices: RMSE, MAE, etc.  [Here](http://fastml.com/evaluating-recommender-systems/) are some further ideas.

-### Topic 3: Image Classification with Deep Learning
+### Topic 2: Model Interpretability

-If you choose this option, you'll put everything you've learned together to build a deep neural network that trains on a large dataset for classification on a non-trivial task.
-In this case, using x-ray images of pediatric patients to identify whether or not they have pneumonia.
-The dataset comes from Kermany et al. on [Mendeley](https://data.mendeley.com/datasets/rscbjbr9sj/3), although there is also a version on [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) that may be easier to use.
+If you choose this option, you'll put everything you've learned together to build and explain a model that is trained on a dataset.
+In this case, your model will explain the underlying causes in vehicle crashes.
+The dataset comes from the [City of Chicago](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if)).
+Note this links also to [Vehicle Data](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Vehicles/68nd-jvt3) and to [Driver/Passenger Data](https://data.cityofchicago.org/Transportation/Traffic-Crashes-People/u6pd-qa9d).

 Your task is to:

-> Build a model that can classify whether a given patient has pneumonia, given a chest x-ray image.
+> Build a model that can predict the primary contributory cause of a car accident, given information about the car, the people in the car, the road conditions etc. You might imagine your audience as a Vehicle Safety Board who's interested in reducing traffic accidents, or as the City of Chicago who's interested in becoming aware of any interesting patterns.
+>
 #### Aim for a Proof of Concept

-With Deep Learning, data is king -- the more of it, the better.
-However, the goal of this project isn't to build the best model possible -- it's to demonstrate your understanding by building a model that works.
+The goal of this project isn't to build the best model possible -- it's to demonstrate your understanding of the model that works.
 You should try to avoid datasets and model architectures that won't run in reasonable time on your own machine.
-For many problems, this means downsampling your dataset and only training on a portion of it.
-Once you're absolutely sure that you've found the best possible architecture and other hyperparameters for your model, then consider training your model on your entire dataset overnight (or, as larger portion of the dataset that will still run in a feasible amount of time).
+Once you're absolutely sure that you've found the best possible hyperparameters for your model, then consider leveraging model interpretability to gain insight to why the model is making predictions in that manner it does.

 At the end of the day, we want to see your thought process as you iterate and improve on a model.
 A project that achieves a lower level of accuracy but has clearly iterated on the model and the problem until it found the best possible approach is more impressive than a model with high accuracy that did no iteration.
 We're not just interested in seeing you finish a model -- we want to see that you understand it, and can use this knowledge to try and make it even better!